-Noodling is lawful year-round in all waters only during daylight hours unless restricted under "Special Area Regulations."
+Noodling is lawful year-round in all waters only during daylight hours unless restricted under "Public Fishing Waters" special regulations.
 The daily limit for flathead catfish is five, no size restrictions.
-The daily limit for blue and/or channel catfish is 15 (combined), only one of which may be 30 inches or longer.
+The daily limit for blue and/ or channel catfish is 15 (combined), only one of which may be 30 inches or longer.
 There is no statewide daily limit or size restriction for buffalo (except black buffalo, which the daily limit is one) carp or any other nongame fish, unless noodling in a river or stream, which the daily limit for nongame fish is 25.
+Noodling: Noodling is the taking of nongame fish and catfish by use of hands only.
+Possession of hooks, gaff hooks, spears, poles with hooks attached or ropes with hooks attached while in the act of noodling shall be proof of violation of the "hands only" noodling law.
+Noodling shall be lawful year-round in all waters during daylight hours only unless restricted under "Public Fishing Waters" special regulations.